kekcleader/FreeOberon/README.md

   apt-get install -y libsdl2-dev libsdl2-image-dev binutils gcc make
   ```
   (This command must be executed with superuser privileges, that is, you must first run `su` and enter the password.)
-  On OS Fedora, Red Hat, CentOS and others, the command and package names will differ:
+  On OS Fedora, Red Hat, CentOS and others, the command and package names will differ (one the packages glibc-static or glibc-devel-static might also be required):
   ```
   sudo yum install SDL2-devel SDL2_image-devel binutils gcc make       (not tested!)
   ```